torbsd/torbsd.github.io/support-us.md

 * enlisted [New York Internet](https://www.nyi.net) in donating two high-bandwidth public relays at its facility in Bridgewater, New Jersey

-* started simple [how-to guides](relay-guides.html) for building Tor relays on FreeBSD and OpenBSD
+* started clear [how-to guides](relay-guides.html) for building Tor relays on FreeBSD and OpenBSD

 * commenced producing series of [quick and simple reports](dirty-stats.html) highlighting diversity weaknesses in the Tor network, beyond